MatinTavakoli/One-Pixel-Attacks/README.md

 - [Resources](#resources)

 ## Introduction
 In this work, we explore the one-pixel-attack.
 A one-pixel-attack is a black-box attack that by perturbing a single pixel of the image, manages to fool a pretrained neural network model to misclassify the image (often with high confidence!).
 This attack is generated via Differential Evolution (DE).
-Our results show that on average, about 1/3 of the total images under all models are misclassified.
+Our results show that on average, about 1/3 of the total images under all models are successfully misclassified.
 Other information on this attack are:
 - Dataset: CIFAR-10 dataset
 - Models: Pure CNN, ResNet, DenseNet, CapsNet, WideResNet
 - Evolutionary algorithm: Differential Evolution